WeirdMidas/AetherAtlas/README.md

 ## Features

 - A CPU/GPU, DevFreq and Scheduler optimization module.
 It's placebo-free and focuses entirely on improving the Android's dynamic behavior.
+Ignore benchmarks; they're for one-off testing only.
+The module prioritizes fairness and efficiency in the scheduler over simple scoring.
 - Integrates the Tracker optimization called Rice-to-idle (Race to idle whenever possible).
 This is a way to optimize WALT/PELT that allows the CPU to scale frequencies according to immediate performance needs, always preferring to resolve the task quickly even if this requires a higher frequency.
 Based on this, a touch of "opportunism" was also introduced, where the CPU scales as needed but always one step back, avoiding unnecessarily high frequencies.
 - Integrate an EAS optimization strategy called "EAO" (Energy-Aware Opportunism).
 This is a way to optimize the EAS scheduler that focuses on integrating fairer behavior into the EAS, prioritizing efficient fairness between processes to enable better overall performance and below-average energy consumption.
 - It also includes two additional features: "Power Saving Mode," a way to add additional battery-saving optimizations to the current profile.
 This can be used on any profile, even high-performance ones.
 And a "GameSpace" daemon, which allows you to change the CPU affinity of games you've listed so they use only the most powerful cores on your system, maximizing performance.